 Product quality and patient safety

 We maintain a robust quality system with harmonized processes and procedures, in compliance with external regulatory requirements and standards.
-We continually monitor and adhere to new regulations from health authorities and other regulators for both marketed products and investigational molecules.
+We continually monitor and adhere to new regulations from health authorities and other regulators for both marketed products and investigational molecules, with health authorities and other regulators conducting regular inspections of our facilities.
 We conduct thorough investigations when deviations, out-of-specification and/or failure of our manufacturing processes to meet our quality standards, current Good Manufacturing Practices (cGMP) and other applicable regulations occur.

 Relevant links and disclosures